 With 93% of employees unable to tie their day-to-day work to organizational goals, it’s no surprise disengagement and turnover are on the rise.

 Even the best managers forget to verbalize what their direct reports are doing well.
-This simple act boosts employee confidence and builds the trust needed for when negative feedback is necessary.
+This simple act boosts employee confidence and builds the trust needed for when constructive feedback is necessary.
+Need examples?
+Check out our article, 24 Positive Feedback Examples for Work.

 To increase recognition-driven engagement, try enhancing your recognition and rewards program.
 Investing in tools like employee recognition software can help foster a real-time positive feedback culture where employees feel valued for wins both big and small.